alinex/node-database/README.md

 ```

 The object notation is easier to read and can be created step by step.
-Also the object will be validated if run with `DEBUG=database` flag.
+Also the object will be validated if run with `DEBUG=database*` flag.

-### General Notation

-To make the notation clean and prevent misleading situations the value has to
-be prefixed with:

-- @... for names like tabel and fields
-- $... for functions
-- ? used as value will be a placeholder like before and used with the given dataset

-All other values are used as is and quoted or converted like needed.

-### MySQL

-The following description will look on single parts of the whole object which
+The following description will explain all the possible keys (uppermost level)
-you may out together as needed.
+of the object structure you give to create the SQL string.

 #### SELECT